What is a Teradata Query Band?

 AMPCPUTime: 581,99

-The number of compares required for the product join increases exponentially with the number of calendar days being joined.
-Packing more than one date into the query band increases the second solution’s relative advantage by a relative reduction in disk I/Os.
+The quantity of comparisons needed for the product join rises exponentially with the number of days on the calendar being joined.
+Incorporating multiple dates into the query band amplifies the superiority of the second solution by decreasing disk I/Os.

 –Rather than using the LIKE in the predicate, you could use the built-in query band functions for a more flexible and extensible solution, here’s a slightly more involved example to illustrate: